biocore/mustached-octo-ironman/README.md

 A job can send the following actions over a `pubsub`:

-    update : {"status", null}
+    update : null
-        If "status", this indicates a change of the job's status.
-If null, then multiple aspects of the job have been updated.
+        The job has been updated.

 Job info
 --------